 4. Length and Format of Motion Papers.

 Memoranda of points and authorities in support of or in opposition to motions shall not exceed twenty-five (25) pages.
-Replies shall not exceed fifteen (15) pages.
+Replies shall not exceed ten (10) pages.
 Only rarely and for good cause shown will the Court grant an application to extend these page limitations.
 Pursuant to Local Rule 11-3.1.1, either a proportionally spaced or monospaced face may be used.
 Typeface shall comply with Local Rule 11-3.1.1.
-Times New Roman font must be no less than 14 point; Courier font must be no less than 12 point.
+Times New Roman font must be no less than 14 point.
 Footnotes shall be in the same font and the same size as the body of the memorandum.
-Counsel shall adhere to Local Rule 5-4.3 with respect to the conversion of all documents to .pdf format so that when a document is electronically filed, it is in proper size and is .pdf searchable.
+Counsel shall adhere to Local Rule 5-4.3 with respect to the conversion of all documents to PDF format so that when a document is electronically filed, it is in proper size and is PDF searchable.
 Further, all documents shall be filed in a format so that text can be selected, copied, and pasted directly from the document.
 See Local Rule 5-4.3.1.